 I’ve also been busy developing an inspiring new creative writing course called Dare to Dream: Find your Voice and Tell your Story.
 It’s an online course, running every Monday night for 4 weeks in November, and is designed for writers at any stage of their careers who wish to unlock the door to their subconscious and find joy, inspiration, vitality and empowerment in telling their story.
 It’s already booking out fast, so be quick if you want to join us!
 You can book here through the Australian Writers Centre

-For other writing courses, keep an eye on my Appearances page – and I’m very hopeful that my Cotswolds retreat will go ahead next year, hopefully in mid-May.
+For other writing courses, keep an eye on my Upcoming Talks & Workshops page – and I’m very hopeful that my Cotswolds retreat will go ahead next year, hopefully in mid-May.

 FOR MORE INFORMATION, CONTACT:

 Better Read Literary Tours

 And, finally, you can read my reviews of the best books I’ve read recently at What Katie Read - including books by Maggie O’Farrell, Kathryn Heyman, Gabrielle Carey and Sheila Kohler.

 Bright blessings upon you all!